 We assign randomly generated numbers to the elements of $\mathbf{u}_1, \dots, \mathbf{u}_{m-d}$ in DPF1-DPF2 and the parameters $\eta_1, \dots, \eta_{m-d}$ in DPF3-DPF4.
 Despite that the test instances are easy to implement, they may differ in different runs due to the randomly generated parameters, which makes the comparisons of the statistical results hard.
 To guarantee that these parameters are unchanged in different independent runs, we use a chaos-based pseudo random number generator by following \cite{Cheng2016}.
 The generated numbers are

 where $\alpha$ and $c_0$ are parameters for the logistic map in (\ref{eq5.6a}), and typically set as $3.8$ and $0.1$, respectively.
-The generated numbers are sequently assigned to the elements of $\mathbf{u}_1, \dots, \mathbf{u}_{m-d}$ in DPF1-DPF2, and the parameters $\eta_1, \dots, \eta_{m-d}$ in DPF3-DPF4 are set as the increasedly sorted results of the generated numbers.
+The generated numbers are sequentially assigned to the elements of $\mathbf{u}_1, \dots, \mathbf{u}_{m-d}$ in DPF1-DPF2, and the parameters $\eta_1, \dots, \eta_{m-d}$ in DPF3-DPF4 are set as the increasingly sorted results of the generated numbers.

-To preserve the dominance relation between the decision vectors, the nonlinearly mapping functions in DPF2 and DPF4 have to be non-decreasingly functions and increasingly functions, respectively.
+To preserve the dominance relation between the decision vectors, the nonlinearly mapping functions in DPF2 and DPF4 have to be non-decreasing functions and increasing functions, respectively.
 The choice of the mapping functions is critical for the test problems.
 Many widely-used increasing functions can be selected to construct the instances of our proposed test problems.
-However, it is notable that different mapping functions induce different levels of difficulties to the test problems.
+However, it is notable that different mapping functions induce different levels of difficulties in the test problems.